blackanddecker/iPollute/ReadMe.md

-IPollute
+EcoWallet
 ---------

-Ipollute is a carbon footprint tracker that helps you learn more about your carbon emissions and carbon footprint from your daily lifestyle.
-Ipollute can help you towards achieving a sustainable lifestyle, whether through sustainable travel, reducing your dietary carbon footprint, or removing CO2 by offsetting the CO2 emissions you can't avoid.
+EcoWallet is a carbon footprint tracker that helps you learn more about your carbon emissions and carbon footprint from your daily lifestyle.
+EcoWallet can help you towards achieving a sustainable lifestyle, whether through sustainable travel, reducing your dietary carbon footprint, or removing CO2 by offsetting the CO2 emissions you can't avoid.

 ## Development